semiomant/Dungeon-World/trans_text/Spielverlauf.md

 A protector stands between their employer and the blades, fangs, teeth, and spells that would harm them.

-_Sentry_—When a protector stands between you and an attack you increase your armor against that attack by the defender’s skill, then reduce their skill by 1 until they receive healing or have time to mend.
+_Sentry_-When a protector stands between you and an attack you increase your armor against that attack by the defender's skill, then reduce their skill by 1 until they receive healing or have time to mend.

-_Intervene_—When a protector helps you defy danger you may opt to take +1 from their aid.
-If you do you cannot get a 10+ result, a 10+ instead counts as a 7–9.
+_Intervene_-When a protector helps you defy danger you may opt to take +1 from their aid.
+If you do you cannot get a 10+ result, a 10+ instead counts as a 7-9.

 #### Tracker

-Trackers know the secrets of following a trail, but they don’t have the experience with strange creatures and exotic locales that make for a great hunter.
+Trackers know the secrets of following a trail, but they don't have the experience with strange creatures and exotic locales that make for a great hunter.

-_Track_—When a tracker is given time to study a trail while Making Camp, when camp is broken they can follow the trail to the next major change in terrain, travel, or weather.
+_Track_-When a tracker is given time to study a trail while Making Camp, when camp is broken they can follow the trail to the next major change in terrain, travel, or weather.

-_Guide_—When a tracker leads the way you automatically succeed on any Perilous Journey of a distance (in rations) lower than the tracker’s skill.
+_Guide_-When a tracker leads the way you automatically succeed on any Perilous Journey of a distance (in rations) lower than the tracker's skill.

 #### Warrior

 Warriors are not masters of combat, but they are handy with a weapon.

-_Man-at-arms_—When you deal damage while a warrior aids you add their skill to the damage done.
+_Man-at-arms_-When you deal damage while a warrior aids you add their skill to the damage done.
 If your attack results in consequences (like a counter attack) the man-at-arms takes the brunt of it.

-## The Adventurer’s Life
+## The Adventurer's Life

 Now you know the basics.
-It’s time you found out what the adventurer’s life is really like.
-They say it’s all gold and glory.
-That’s sometimes true, but sometimes it also means digging through otyugh waste for a chance at one more gold coin.
+It's time you found out what the adventurer's life is really like.
+They say it's all gold and glory.
+That's sometimes true, but sometimes it also means digging through otyugh waste for a chance at one more gold coin.

 ### Dungeons

-As an adventurer you’ll spend a lot of time in dungeons.
-The word “dungeon” conjures up an image of the stony halls under a castle where prisoners are kept, but a dungeon is really any place filled with danger and opportunity.
-A dragon’s cave, an enemy camp, a forgotten sewer, a sky castle, the very foundations of the world.
+As an adventurer you'll spend a lot of time in dungeons.
+The word "dungeon" conjures up an image of the stony halls under a castle where prisoners are kept, but a dungeon is really any place filled with danger and opportunity.
+A dragon's cave, an enemy camp, a forgotten sewer, a sky castle, the very foundations of the world.

-The most important thing to remember when you’re in a dungeon is that it’s a living place.
-Just because you cleared the guards out of the entryway doesn’t mean they won’t be replaced by fresh recruits.
+The most important thing to remember when you're in a dungeon is that it's a living place.
+Just because you cleared the guards out of the entryway doesn't mean they won't be replaced by fresh recruits.
 Every monster, soldier, or leader you kill has friends, mates, followers, and spawn somewhere.
-Don’t count on anything in a dungeon.
+Don't count on anything in a dungeon.

-Since dungeons are living places you’d better prepare for the long haul.
+Since dungeons are living places you'd better prepare for the long haul.
 Rations are your best friend.
-Delving into the Hall of Xa’th’al isn’t a day trip.
-Once you’re inside your exit might be blocked.
+Delving into the Hall of Xa'th'al isn't a day trip.
+Once you're inside your exit might be blocked.
 Even if you could just waltz out the time you spend doing it just gives your enemies time to prepare.
-Those goblins aren’t tough, but when they have time to rally and prepare traps…
+Those goblins aren't tough, but when they have time to rally and prepare traps...

-Speaking of traps—keep your eyes open for them, too.
+Speaking of traps-keep your eyes open for them, too.
 The thief is your best friend there.
 They can stop you before you wander into a pit trap or fill the room with acid.
-Without one you’re not in dire trouble, but you’re likely to need to take your time and be extra careful.
-You can investigate an area by discerning realities, but you’ll be taking more risks than a skilled thief would.
+Without one you're not in dire trouble, but you're likely to need to take your time and be extra careful.
+You can investigate an area by discerning realities, but you'll be taking more risks than a skilled thief would.

-When you’re unlucky enough to trigger a trap you might have a chance to get out of the way, throw up a quick protective spell, or save a friend—most likely by defying danger.
+When you're unlucky enough to trigger a trap you might have a chance to get out of the way, throw up a quick protective spell, or save a friend-most likely by defying danger.
 Of course not every trap is so crude as to give you time to get out of the way.
-A well-built trap will have a blade in your side before you even know it’s sprung.
+A well-built trap will have a blade in your side before you even know it's sprung.

-That sounds grim, sure, but it’s not as bad as all that.
-You’ve got steel, skills, and spells.
-If you stick together and keep your wits you’ll make it out alive.
+That sounds grim, sure, but it's not as bad as all that.
+You've got steel, skills, and spells.
+If you stick together and keep your wits you'll make it out alive.
 Probably.

 ### Monsters

 The beasts and worse that fill dungeons?
 We call them monsters.

 Not all of them appear monstrous.
-Sometimes it’s just a guy in some armor—no horns, flames, or wings, nothing.
-But when that guy wants to kill you, well, he’s as much a monster as the rest.
+Sometimes it's just a guy in some armor-no horns, flames, or wings, nothing.
+But when that guy wants to kill you, well, he's as much a monster as the rest.

-Some don’t even need arms and armor.
+Some don't even need arms and armor.
 A wily warlock or nefarious noble can stab you in the back a dozen times with a word or two.
-Be wary of anyone who can stroll around a dungeon with nothing but a robe and a staff: there’s a reason they don’t need a shell of steel.
+Be wary of anyone who can stroll around a dungeon with nothing but a robe and a staff: there's a reason they don't need a shell of steel.

-When it comes to fighting monsters, it’s an even bet: your life versus theirs.
+When it comes to fighting monsters, it's an even bet: your life versus theirs.
 You should know that going into it.
 If you can avoid it, never fight with even odds.
-Unless you have the advantage you’re probably better off working to gain that advantage than betting your life on a fight.
-Find their weaknesses, pad your advantages, and you’ll live long enough to enjoy the spoils.
+Unless you have the advantage you're probably better off working to gain that advantage than betting your life on a fight.
+Find their weaknesses, pad your advantages, and you'll live long enough to enjoy the spoils.

 Fights often mean triggering moves like hack and slash, defend, or volley.
 Defy danger comes up pretty often too, and class moves like cast a spell.
-The best fight for you is one where you have the drop—since hack and slash is triggered by attacking in melee, and a defenseless enemy isn’t really in melee, the move won’t trigger—you’ll just bury a weapon or spell in their back and deal your damage.
+The best fight for you is one where you have the drop-since hack and slash is triggered by attacking in melee, and a defenseless enemy isn't really in melee, the move won't trigger-you'll just bury a weapon or spell in their back and deal your damage.

 Monsters generally fall into a few types.
-Humanoids are more or less like you—orcs, goblins, and so on.
+Humanoids are more or less like you-orcs, goblins, and so on.
 Beasts are animals, but not so docile as Bessie the cow: think foot-long horns and acid sacs.
 Constructs are crafted life.
 Planar monsters come from beyond this world, from places only dreamed of.
 The undead might be the worst of all: that which is dead is damn hard to kill again.

 When you find yourself in a fight with a monster you have a few different tricks up your sleeve that can help you survive.
-If the monster’s something you might know about, you could consult your knowledge and spout lore.
-It never hurts to take a minute to look around and discern realities, too—there might be something helpful nearby that you missed.
+If the monster's something you might know about, you could consult your knowledge and spout lore.
+It never hurts to take a minute to look around and discern realities, too-there might be something helpful nearby that you missed.
 Make sure you understand your class moves and how they can help you, too.
 You never know when a move might come in handy in a new way.

 ### Wilderness

-There’s dungeons, there’s civilization, and there’s all the stuff in-between: the wilderness.
-The line between a forest and a dungeon is thinner than you might think—have you ever been lost in the night and surrounded by wolves?
+There's dungeons, there's civilization, and there's all the stuff in-between: the wilderness.
+The line between a forest and a dungeon is thinner than you might think-have you ever been lost in the night and surrounded by wolves?

 Journeys by road are easy.
-When you’ve got a trail to follow and some modicum of protection you’re not even making moves—you just consume some rations on the way and make it to your destination.
-If it’s a perilous journey though…
+When you've got a trail to follow and some modicum of protection you're not even making moves-you just consume some rations on the way and make it to your destination.
+If it's a perilous journey though...

-On a perilous journey you’ll need a trailblazer, a scout, and a quartermaster.
+On a perilous journey you'll need a trailblazer, a scout, and a quartermaster.
-That means you’ll probably want at least three people when you’re traveling in dangerous areas.
-Fewer than three and you’ll be neglecting something—that’s an invitation for trouble.
+That means you'll probably want at least three people when you're traveling in dangerous areas.
+Fewer than three and you'll be neglecting something-that's an invitation for trouble.

 ### Friends and Enemies

-You’re an adventurer, so people will pay attention to you.
+You're an adventurer, so people will pay attention to you.
 Not all of that attention is going to be positive.
-You’ll find that, especially once you’re laden down with ancient treasure, all manner of hangers-on will appear from the woodwork.
+You'll find that, especially once you're laden down with ancient treasure, all manner of hangers-on will appear from the woodwork.